Easy Sourdough Discard Focaccia Recipe

 - Olive oil – Use a good quality olive oil, like extra virgin olive oil, for the best flavor.

-- Sea salt – Flavors the breads and helps strengthen the gluten.
+- Sea salt – Flavors the bread and helps strengthen the gluten.

 - Garlic powder – While optional, it does add delicious flavor to your focaccia bread.